gngrOrg/gngr/CONTRIBUTING.md

 ```

 The DCO text can either be manually added to your commit body, or you can add either **-s** or **--signoff** to your usual git commit commands.
 If you forget to add the sign-off you can also amend a previous commit with the sign-off by running **git commit --amend -s**.
 If you've pushed your changes to Github already you'll need to force push your branch after this with **git push -f**.

+To ensure that the commit message has not been tampered with, you also need to [GPG sign your commit](https://help.github.com/articles/signing-commits-using-gpg/) with a verified key.

 ### Gngr Obvious Fix Policy